-The festive season is not only a wonderful time of the year, but it is an exceptionally prosperous time for burglars.
-With expensive gifts lovingly wrapped and on display, and a higher chance of homeowners out visiting family and friends or doing some last minute shopping, homes are a potential treasure trove for thieves.
+The festive season is not only a wonderful time of the year, but an exceptionally prosperous time for burglars.
+With expensive gifts wrapped and on display, and many homeowners out visiting family or doing some last minute shopping, homes are a potential treasure trove for thieves.

 1. Hide your presents